-Making an Inquiry about an Alleged Breach of a Code of Practice
+Reporting an Alleged Breach of a Code of Practice

 What is the role of the Tenant Farming Commissioner?

-Who can make an inquiry?
+Who can report an alleged breach?

-What can you inquire about?
+What can you make an alleged breach about?

-An inquiry must relate to an alleged breach of a published code of practice.
-It follows therefore that a inquiry can only be made if the subject matter is covered by a code of practice.
+An alleged breach must relate to a published code of practice.
+It follows therefore that an alleged breach can only be made if the subject matter is covered by a code of practice.

-What happens to your inquiry?
+What happens next?

-The information provided when making a Tenant Farming inquiry will only be used for the purpose of the inquiry.
-This information will be made available to the Tenant Farming Commissioner and a limited number of Land Commission senior officers to allow the Commission to investigate your inquiry.
-In order to investigate your inquiry fully we may be required to notify those with an interest in the tenancy and ask them to respond to your inquiry.
+The information provided when reporting an alleged breach of a code will only be used for the purpose of the investigation.
+This information will be made available to the Tenant Farming Commissioner and a limited number of Land Commission senior officers to allow the Commission to investigate your application.
+In order to investigate your alleged breach fully we may be required to notify those with an interest in the tenancy and ask them to respond to your application.

-The outcome of your inquiry
+The outcome of your application

 A published report is admissible as evidence in any proceedings before the Land Court and the Land Court must take into account any report that is relevant to any question arising in the proceedings of the Court.